djGopinath/djGopinath/README.md

 [![](https://visitcount.itsvg.in/api?id=djGopinath&icon=3&color=8)](https://visitcount.itsvg.in)

 Experienced Full stack developer passionate about creating cutting-edge solutions in an Agile environment.
-Expert in JavaScript, MongoDB, Express.js, React.js, and Node.js, with a keen eye for intuitive app design.
+Expertise in React.js, Angular,Typescript, JavaScript, MongoDB, Express.js, and Node.js, with a keen eye for intuitive app design.
 Thrives on transforming intricate concepts into innovative, efficient, and seamless Web applications.

 # 💻 Tech Stack: